FFMG/myoddweb.piger/monitor/api/python/Doc/library/configparser.rst

    .. method:: read(filenames, encoding=None)

       Attempt to read and parse a list of filenames, returning a list of filenames which were successfully parsed.

-If *filenames* is a string, it is treated as a single filename.
+      If *filenames* is a string or :term:`path-like object`, it is treated as a single filename.
 If a file named in *filenames* cannot be opened, that file will be ignored.
 This is designed so that you can specify a list of potential configuration file locations (for example, the current directory, the user's home directory, and some system-wide directory), and all existing configuration files in the list will be read.

       If none of the named files exist, the :class:`ConfigParser` instance will contain an empty dataset.
 An application which requires initial values to be loaded from a file should load the required file or files using :meth:`read_file` before calling :meth:`read` for any